 Completing Xanax Detox at Serenity House Detox

-A Xanax detox is the only way to kickstart your journey to recovery.
+A Xanax detox program is the only way to kickstart your journey to recovery.
 At Serenity House Detox in Houston, Texas, you can fight for the life you have always deserved.
 Overcome a Xanax addiction once and for all by calling 866-516-8356 today.